purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 Thus $$ja - ka = a(j-k) \ \equiv \ 0 \pmod{n}$$

-So n divides a(j-k), which means n divides at least one of a and (j-k).
+So n divides a(j-k), which means n divides at least one of a and (j-k) (note: only true because n is prime).

 By our initial assumption though, a is coprime with n so therefore n must divide (j-k)